-North Anna uses water from Lake Anna to condense steam back to water inside the station.
-The water is returned to the lake slightly warmer than when it was taken.
+North Anna uses water from Lake Anna to condense steam back to water inside the station, and the water is returned to the lake slightly warmer than when it was taken.
 The discharged water cools in private lagoons.
+NOTE: Harmful Algae Blooms have been identified in the Waste Heat Treatment Facility - visit the WHTF page for details.

 To learn about nuclear energy, visit the North Anna Nuclear Information Center.